MileHacker Logo

 Búzios tourism activities generally do not need special permits.
 This simplifies travel within the town and its close vicinity.

 Brazil currently has no mandatory health-related entry requirements for most tourists from non-endemic areas.
-A Yellow Fever vaccination certificate is recommended for travelers to particular areas of Brazil, like the Amazon rainforest region, but typically not for coastal areas like Búzios.
+A Yellow Fever vaccination certificate is encouraged for travelers to particular areas of Brazil, like the Amazon rainforest region, but typically not for coastal areas like Búzios.
 Consult a healthcare professional regarding vaccinations for your plans.

 Accommodation